cosmos/research/README.md

 ### Tendermint Consensus
 * Pipelined Tendermint
     * Tendermint currently uses two round trips of "voting" (pre-votes and pre-commits) in order to achieve byzantine fault tolerance.
-Can we **optimistically** "pipeline" two tendermint blocks by using the pre-vote for the next block as the pre-commit for the previous block.
+Can we **optimistically** "pipeline" two Tendermint blocks by using the pre-vote for the next block as the pre-commit for the previous block.
 * Cryptographic Sortition
     * Instead of requiring the entire validator set to validate every single block, can we randomly select a subset of the validators (for example randomly select 100 out of total set of 10000) to validate a specific block.
     * Would need a secure randomness beacon that is deterministic but unpredictable.
 * BFT Time (in progress)
 * Alternatives to Stake for determining validator weight for public systems
     * Proof of Useful Work / Storage?
 * Novel proposal mechanisms for Tendermint consensus (alternatives to round robin proposer)